‘Connecting Science and Innovation with people and entrepreneurship’ was the central theme of this Wetskills event.

 Location of the event was the Barapullah Drain in Delhi, where currently a research lab is established by the Dutch and Indian government, in a joint effort of IIT Delhi and TU Delft, for research on waste water and water re-use.

-This lab is mainly the domain of researchers and the question is how we can transform this lab into a so called ‘WETLAB` which is connected to public and schools for awareness and education, open for entrepreneurs who can test new technologies and where integrated solutions can be demonstrated for the clean up of the Barapullah Drain.
-Last but not least the WETLAB must be a blue print for hundreds of similar drains in India.
+This lab is mainly the domain of researchers.
+The question is how this lab can be transformed into a so called ‘WETLAB’ that is connected to public and schools for awareness and education, and that is open for entrepreneurs to test new technologies.
+In such a WETLAB integrated solutions can be demonstrated and shared, for the clean up of the Barapullah Drain.
+And last but not least, this WETLAB could be a blue print for many other drains in India.

 Winning team was ‘Leave none behind’, with their plan for citizens’ involvement in solid waste disposal.
 Congratulations!
 See below for the posters of all teams.

 This Wetskills event was organised back to back with the Tech Summit in Delhi on 15 and 16 October 2019.
 The Tech Summit is a high-level event focusing on water, agriculture, health and ICT, with experts and high-level audience from business, government and knowledge institutes.